Cockroach heaven in my kitchen. David hell.

 I spot the can of insecticide on the shelf just beneath him.
 He sees that I see it.
 I see that he sees that I see.

 Some time passes while we notice the other one noticing and notice that we notice the other one noticing and think about making a first move before the other one decides that he’s probably noticed enough noticing to actually do something.
-This takes place in less time than it takes to type it all out, which is not surprising.

 I grab the Raid, aim it squarely between his compound eyes.